-Finding: Staffing - Given the mandates and financial support from the current Administration to climate change and increased Sustainable Aviation Fuel (SAF) production, AEE has added a number of new projects to the portfolio.
+Finding: Staffing - Given the mandates and financial support from the current Administration to climate change and increased Sustainable Aviation Fuel (SAF) production, the FAA Office of Environment and Energy (AEE) has added several new projects to the portfolio.
 With additional funding from the Inflation Reduction Act and new SAF Tax Credit and Grant Program, there will be many additional projects being created in the near term.
-The Subcommittee has concerns that they are not sufficient subject matter staff to handle and manage the increased workload.
+The Subcommittee has concerns that they are not sufficient subject matter staff to oversee and manage the increased workload.
 AEE needs to carefully examine its staffing to ensure that it has sufficient staff to support the expansion of public private partnerships and planned future projects.
 The loss of the Chief Scientific and Technical Advisor and other subject matter leads has created some additional challenges for AEE leadership.

-Recommendation: The Subcommittee strongly recommends that the FAA, AEE carefully examine the workload on its current staff and ensure that it has sufficient staff to support the additional priorities and projects that have been added to the portfolio.
+Recommendation 6: The Subcommittee strongly recommends that the FAA, AEE carefully examine the workload on its current staff and ensure that it has sufficient staff to support the additional priorities and projects that have been added to the portfolio.